uds5501/mindpalace/about.md

 Hey, thanks for stopping by!

-I am Uddeshya Singh, Senior Software Engineer at [Gojek](https://gojek.com).
-In my 9-5, I work on building and maintaining resilient distributed systems to handle payments traffic at citizen scale.
+I am Uddeshya Singh, Senior Software Engineer in RnD team at [Imply Data](https://imply.io/), primarily working on improving OSS Druid.
+You can find my work done so far here - [Uddeshya's commits](https://github.com/apache/druid/pulls?q=is%3Apr+author%3Auds5501+is%3Aclosed).

-In my 5-9, my interests varies between distributed systems, systems engineering and algorithms in geek side.
+My interests varies between distributed systems, systems engineering and algorithms in geek side.
 I write about those rabbit-hole explorations here.
 You can find my older writings at my [medium page](https://medium.com/@singhuddeshyaofficial).

 Outside of work, I am a football fan and up for a good walk/run in the park.